Online, Virtual and Classroom Courses

 Make sure you get a free online trial of the NEBOSH course to check you like how it’s presented and the level of interaction and understanding of the course content.
 For classroom courses, ask for a sample of their course materials.

-Support on Your NEBOSH Course
+Support for Your NEBOSH Course

 Find out what level of tutor and online IT support is offered and how?
 Particularly for online learning, you need some tutor interaction online or via the phone in order to guide you.
 Are there online discussion forums with NEBOSH tutor input, webinars on topics, revision etc.?